Food Allergy And Packaged Foods

 • A processing aid

-The Food Standards Code also requires that added sulphites in concentrations of 10mg/kg or more must also be declared on food labels of packaged foods.
+The Food Standards Code also requires that sulphites in concentrations of 10mg/kg or more must also be declared on food labels of packaged foods.
 Sulphites are listed because sulphites in food can trigger asthma symptoms in people with asthma.

-How to read food labels that meet the old Food Standards Code
+How to read food labels

 READ MORE

-Under the new PEAL law, ingredients are to be listed with the plain English name alongside the actual ingredient name.
+Under the PEAL law, ingredients are to be listed with the plain English name alongside the actual ingredient name.

 In the statement of ingredients, declarations must: